 Politicians are political

-Always remember, for the man to win an election he must convince only about 20, maybe 30, percent of the people to vote for him.
+Always remember, for the man to win an election he must convince only about 20, percent of the people to vote for him.
 20 percent you ask?
-Well yes, something like that, because as best I can determine, only about 40 percent of your fellow countrymen actually vote, and the politician will only need 1% over half of those to win.
-A good politician, that is, a person who is good at politicking, will know this, even if his constituency does not.
+Well yes, something like that, because as best I can determine, only about 40 percent of your fellow countrymen actually vote, and the politician will only need only one over half of those to win.
+A good politician, that is, will know this, even if his constituency doesn’t.
 So when you hear a politician say something that you find to be outrageous, just remember he is not speaking for the benefit of all, but to only a relatively small group of people.

 Also, it’s important to realize that every human does what he does because of a motivation.
 Voters and politicians are no different.
 Voters may well want free handouts from government and thus are motivated to vote likewise.
 Others want to keep what they earn rather than have it confiscated, and so they also will vote likewise.
 All want righteous laws, but all define “righteousness” differently, and so they vote accordingly.

 Politicians are motivated also.
-This is natural and normal, unless the politician actually and foolishly thinks he is a little god.
+This is natural and normal, unless the politician actually does think he’s a little god.
 They realize that no matter what they want, good or bad, selfish or altruistic, they must win elections to make it happen.
 So they are necessarily motivated to please enough people to bring that about.